duruyao/turn-server-test-tool/README.md

 # TURN-Server Multiple Test Program

-> Written by Du RuYao for Zhang Jian and Cai ZhiTong.
+> The docs is written by Du RuYao for Zhang Jian, Cai ZhiTong and new member, who will test the packet loss rate of Turn-Server in mutliple roads.

 ## 1. 前提